 Use Fluorescent Light to Test

 If the lens is darkened, it shows the welding helmet is in good working condition.
 But if you don’t notice any changes in the lens, it shows that the welding helmet is faulty.
 You can also turn the light off and on to see the response time of the helmet.
-But make sure that fluorescent light should be bright enough for this test.
+But make sure that the fluorescent light is bright enough for this test.

 Test the Helmet by Striking an Arc